Research support

 If Green or Diamond OA routes or Read and Publish agreements are not available or appropriate, only then should you consider an APC.

 If APC funding is required, researchers should check with their relevant academic school about the availability of funding or ensure any research funding will cover the costs of an APC payment.
 If you have received research funding, check that your funder permits using research funds to pay for an APC.
-Please note, neither Library and Learning Service or the Research Office (including QR funding) have a budget to pay for APCs.
+Please note, neither Library and Learning Services or the Research Office have a budget to pay for APCs.

 Book Processing Charges (BPCs)